nofitnessforpurpose/TopSlotBatterySaverBasic/README.md

 <BR>
 Guidance:
  - Keep batteries away from children
  - Always install the batteries correctly as per instructions
+ - Remove batteries and store carefully when device not in use
  - Ensure that the contact points are clean and conductive
  - Do not mix different types of battery
  - Do not heat batteries
  - Do not attempt to recharge batteries not specifically designed for recharging
  - Do not dispose of in a fire
  - Do not allow batteries to form a 'Short Circuit' connection
  - Dispose in accordance with local regulations, use Re-cycling facilities
  - If chemical exposure occurs, seek immediate medical attention
  - If a battery is swallowed, seek immediate medical attention
  - Always follow battery manufacturer guidance to prevent thermal events